 Ethan Pham, Esquire

-Prior to co-founding Nguyen & Pham, LLC, Ethan worked as an assistant city attorney for a private law firm practicing local government law and serving public entities.
-In that capacity, Ethan represented various municipalities and local government entities with all aspects of their legal needs, including litigation, issuance of opinions on legal matters, drafting of resolutions and local ordinances, providing guidance to local government personnel on matters ranging from election law and education law to tax sales and excess funds, reviewing and drafting private contracts and intergovernmental agreements, etc. He now serves Nguyen & Pham, LLC’s clients in the areas of business law, business and civil litigation including personal injury, and local government law representing citizens in their dealings with local governments.
+Attorney Ethan Pham serves as a judge for various municipalities in the metro Atlanta area and is the litigation partner at Nguyen & Pham, LLC.
+Prior to co-founding the firm, Ethan worked as an assistant city attorney for a private law firm practicing local government law and serving public entities.
+In that capacity, Ethan represented various municipalities and local government entities with all aspects of their legal needs, including complex litigation, issuance of opinions on legal matters, drafting of resolutions and local ordinances, providing guidance to local government personnel on matters ranging from election law and education law to tax sales and excess funds, reviewing and drafting private contracts and intergovernmental agreements, etc. He also spent quite a bit of time engaging in trial/courtroom work in the Clayton County District Attorney’s Office as well as the Clayton County Solicitor General’s Office as a student prosecutor.
+Ethan now serves Nguyen & Pham, LLC’s clients in the areas of auto accident, civil litigation and business law.

 Holly Geerdes has established herself as one of the premier trial and appellate attorneys in Georgia.
 She has extensive management and leadership experience in coordinating state-wide projects for professional legal development and research, having trained everyone from novice attorneys to veteran judges on legal practice and the law.
 Her highly successful legal career in state government has enabled her to develop and maintain close ties with both the State Legislature and the State Bar to improve the caliber of legal services in Georgia.